 Early Thanksgiving Celebrations

-The first such Thanksgiving celebration likely happened between September and November in 1621 in the Plymouth Bay colony.
+The first such Thanksgiving celebration likely happened between September and November in the Plymouth Bay colony pf 1821.
 It was a day set aside to thank the Lord for the harvest.
 Whether or not they were invited, 90 Wampanoag Indians under the leader Massasoit attended.
 Edward Winslow said of the event:

 “Our harvest being gotten in, our governor sent four men on fowling, that so we might after a special manner rejoice together, after we had gathered the fruits of our labors; they four in one day killed as much fowl, as with a little help beside, served the company almost a week, at which time amongst other recreations, we exercised our arms, many of the Indians coming amongst us, and amongst the rest their greatest king Massasoit, with some ninety men whom for three days we entertained and feasted, and they went out and killed five deer.”

 What was served at this first thanksgiving in the Plymouth Colony?
 As you read from Winslow’s quote, fowl and deer were served.
 It is reported by Sara Josepha Hale in the Goody’s Lady’s Book that turkey was the fowl served.
 In addition, fish, mussels and oysters, corn dishes,and breads were prepared for all the attendees.